dgvncsz0f/pydhcplib/README.rst

 This was required to make it work in the case the fields `giaddr` and `ciaddr` are zero and the broadcast bit flag is not set.
 This requires unicasting the udp packet to the `yiaddr` address, which does not yet exist.
-Using the kernel to send the packet fails as there is not ARP information available.
+Using the kernel to send the packet fails as there is no ARP information available.
 This requires using raw sockets to inject the missing `hwaddr` information.